SmartThingsUle/smartthings-vlc/README.md

 1. Tap on the gear icon in the upper right corner of the **VLC Thing** tile to open device details page.
-2. Tap on the "Preferences" tile at the bottom of the page to open device preferences page.
+2. Tap on the "Preferences" tile at the bottom of the page to open the device preferences page.
 3. In the **VLC Thing** preferences page, enter IP address and TCP port of the computer with installed VLC Media Player and a password you have configured during VLC Media Player configuration.
-4. Tap Done button in the upper right corner of the preferences page.
+4. Tap the "Done" button in the upper right corner of the preferences page.
-5. To verify that the "VLC Thing" and the VLC player are configured correctly, tap the "Test" tile below the volume control.
+5. To verify that the **VLC Thing** and the VLC player are configured correctly, tap the "Test" tile below the volume control.
 You should hear a phrase "VLC for SmartThings is brought to you by Statusbits.com."